eyovvalupe/eyovvalupe/README.md

 ## About

-Senior engineer with 8+ years of experience building up web & mobile app and blockchain infrastructure for several organizations with combined expertise in FinTech, Software Engineering and Blockchain Architecture.
+Senior engineer with 8+ years of experience building up web & mobile app and blockchain.

 ## Languages and Tool